jstrunk001/RForInvt/README.md

     df_keys = fvs_make_keyfiles(df_params, key_proto = key_proto, cluster = clus1 , id="std_id")

-  #make sure to look at a few keyword files to see that they are  (especially the db paths)
+  #make sure to look at a few keyword files to see that they are formulated correctly  (especially the db paths)

     df_keys